Principal Investigator

 INTERNS

-Julia Gershon (Intern)
+Julia Gershon (Intern, Carnegie)

 Julia is a sophomore at Stanford University pursuing a major in Bioengineering and a minor in Creative Writing.
 She is interested in a career that uses genetic engineering as a way to create positive change and is researching carboxysome evolution in cyanobacteria with the Rhee Lab.
 In her free time, she loves writing, walks with friends and dogs, rambling about TV shows, and playing Dungeons & Dragons.

-Aidan Kile (Intern)
+Aidan Kile (Intern, MSU)

 My name is Aidan Kile, I am an undergraduate at Michigan State University studying Biosystems Engineering with a concentration in Biofuels and Bioproducts.
 I previously worked in the Niederhuth lab as an undergraduate research assistant and primarily focused on cloning drought resistance genes in A. Thaliana.
 I hope to use my knowledge gained in the Rhee lab to kickstart a career in bioenergy research and help create a more sustainable future.
 In my free time I enjoy playing guitar, traveling, learning new skills (mostly useless but fun stuff), and spending time outdoors.
 I’m also a pretty big nerd and love anything Star Wars or Lord of the Rings.